 Besides going hard on the Versa Climber, much of Wong’s sessions are a collection of slower, more considered moves.
 A case in point is when he asks me to do some mountain climbers, I drop down and start going for it.
 “Stop,” he says.
 “We just got your heart rate up on the Versa climber; you need to go slow,” he tells me.
 I get into a high plank position and slowly draw my right foot in.

-Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run or a heavy weightlifting session, I am totally on board with Wong’s way of training.
+Wong is all about efficiency of movement over speed, and as someone who has never much liked HIIT and much prefers a long, slow run or heavy weightlifting, I am totally on board with Wong’s way of training.
 I leave with a spring in my step, ready and excited to take on the gym again.
-It’s little wonder his book is called The Feelgood Plan.
+It’s little wonder his book is called The Feelgood Plan ($14).